natalieagus/50033/resources/general/bootstrap.md

 ### Bootstrapper (Config SO + Runner MonoBehavior + Static Registry)

 This is a system that resets, initializes, and holds references to all Bridges and Event Channels.
 Unity only keeps ScriptableObjects in memory if something in a scene or prefab references them.
-Otherwise, they remain serialized data on disk—essentially text describing field values.
+Otherwise, they remain serialized data on disk, essentially text describing field values.

 When the game starts, Unity “deserializes” referenced assets: _it reads that serialized data and recreates the ScriptableObject in memory_.
 Anything not referenced <span class="orange-bold">stays unloaded</span>.

-In small projects this is fine, but in larger systems we often need global ScriptableObjects—such as `GameStateSO`, `InputReader`, or event channels—to exist _even when no scene directly references them_.
+In small projects this is fine, but in larger systems we often need global ScriptableObjects: such as `GameStateSO`, `InputReader`, or event channels to exist _even when no scene directly references them_.
 Without a mechanism to keep track of these, developers end up manually dragging the same assets into every prefab, which quickly becomes tedious and fragile.

 #### The Bootstrap Class